-Three ways you can lose your job with no compensation whatsoever
+Three easy ways to lose your job with no compensation whatsoever

 Think you’re entitled to severance or some sort of compensation if you suddenly lose your job?
 Maybe not.
-There are three fairly common circumstances where an employer has no obligation to provide any sort of a severance package to a departing staff member.
+There are three fairly common circumstances where an employer has no obligation to provide you with any sort of a severance package when you go.

-Second, if the employer has just cause for terminating a staff member, then it has no obligation to provide severance to the departing employee in question.
-Of course, in this case, the onus is on the employer to establish just cause for the firing, if the employee challenges the assertion.
+Second, if your employer has just cause for terminating you, then it has no obligation to provide you with any severance.
+Of course, in this case, the onus is on the employer to establish just cause for the firing, if you challenge the assertion.
 Common examples of just cause for termination include theft, dishonesty, fraud, gross insubordination, conflict of interest or serious incompetence preceded by a number of progressive warnings.

 Third, the employment relationship can end, without any obligation on the part of the employer, if the employment relationship itself is frustrated by events which are not the fault of the employer.
-For example, if an employee is incarcerated for an extended period of time the employee will not be able to bring to the employment relationship that which he or she promised to do, and thus the relationship itself becomes frustrated by external events.
-Similarly, if the employee is disabled, and the prognosis is that a return to work is unlikely or will take an extended period of time, depending on the circumstances, the employer may be able to treat the employment relationship as having become frustrated.
-Again, in these circumstances, while the onus is on the employer to establish proof of the frustration, there will be no obligation to pay severance or compensate the employee.
+For example, if you are incarcerated for an extended period of time, you won’t be able to bring to the employment relationship that which you have promised to do, and thus the relationship itself becomes frustrated by external events.
+Similarly, if you are disabled, and the prognosis is that a return to work is unlikely or will take an extended period of time, depending on the circumstances, the employer may be able to treat the employment relationship as having become frustrated.
+Again, in these circumstances, while the onus is on the employer to establish proof of the frustration, there will be no obligation to pay you any severance or compensation.

 Norman Grosman tackles your employment law dilemmas regularly on Workopolis.
 More information about him and his legal services can be found on his website grosman.com